Agroforestry

 - According to the UN’s Food and Agriculture Organization (FAO), perennialized agriculture, such as agroforestry, can transform the lives of smallholder and family farmers because it is more flexible, resilient, and secure than conventional food production and can help with adaptation to climate change.
 The FAO’s research arm has recommendations.

-- Research is being conducted on identifying and developing the most suitable perennial crops to include in polyculture mixes for diverse farms and ranches.
+- Research is being conducted to identify and develop the most suitable perennial crops to include in polyculture mixes for diverse farms and ranches.

 - Additional data is needed on expanding agroforestry markets and opportunities.